Last Updated on 13/07/2023 by secretmoona

 France is one of the most visited countries in the world.
-From the fantastic gastronomy (think croissants, baguettes, cheese and wine), the language to the stunning scenery, there are many reasons to love France.
+From the fantastic gastronomy (think croissants, baguettes, cheese and wine), and the language to the stunning scenery, there are many reasons to love France.
 For me, France was just the country I grew up in, but since I came to live in London, I started to appreciate all its goodness.
 As the French are preparing to celebrate the National Day on 14th July, and maybe more, I thought to ask some travellers experts why they love La France!
 Here, we delve into 20 reasons to love France.

 Food and fine wine